bucinskasj/bucinskasj.github.io/content/posts/readme.md

 ## How do I give feedback?

 I will not wait for a good opportunity to give positive or negative feedback.
 I do it on the spot.
-Punting negative feedback to later is just another way to avoid uncomfortable conversations.
+Punting feedback to later is just another way to avoid uncomfortable conversations.

 ## How do I like to receive feedback